anviljs/anvil.identify/README.md

 This array is populated programatically but can also be manipulated so that anvil will re-trigger builds when a file within any path of the array is changed.

 ### Specs
 This array is used to provide an exclusive regular expression filter for which files should be included in the anvil.project.specs list.
-This list is used by other anvil test runner plugins (anvil.mocha) so that the plugin knows which files specifications are contained in.
+This list is used by other anvil test runner extensions (anvil.mocha) so that the extension knows which files specifications are contained in.

 ### Ignore List
-This array is used to filter out files matching any regular expression from the anvil.project.files or anvil.project.specs collections which are used by other plugins to identify files that are part of the build.
+This array is used to filter out files matching any regular expression from the anvil.project.files or anvil.project.specs collections which are used by other extensions to identify files that are part of the build.